Mandell Park Houston a Neighborhood Urban Harvest Oasis

 In portions of the park, they have constructed a bioswale.
 In case you cannot read the posted sign shown above, the lower right-hand side states the following:

 “A bioswale is a landscape element designed to redirect rainwater runoff for plant use and stormwater filtration.
-Water flows into the bioswale, over its sloped edges, where contaminants and inorganic materials are filtered by the soil and through the root system before entering the drainage system, and eventually into natural streams and water bodies.”
+Water flows into the bioswale, over its sloped edges, where the soil filters contaminants and inorganic materials through the root system before entering the drainage system, and eventually into natural streams and water bodies.”

-Public art can be found in this park along with a Tiny Free Library in which people can take a book and return another book.
+Public art is found in this park along with a Tiny Free Library in which people can take a book and return another book.

 There is a raised hill area for people to enjoy.
-Concerts are often held there.
-Offerings range from jazz to punk rock, mariachi and more.
+Concerts often take place there.
+Offerings range from jazz to punk rock, mariachi, and more.

-The stone seat wall surrounding this area is named after Kathrine G. and John P McGovern who donated $300,000 to this park.
+The stone seat wall surrounding this area has the names of Kathrine G. and John P McGovern who donated $300,000 to this park.
 Philanthropy is alive and well in our beautiful city due to people like them plus so many others!

-Many of the ornamental and shade trees have been donated to this park as living memorials.
+Donations of many of the ornamental and shade trees in this park function as living memorials.

-If you live in this area, you can check out the Mandell Park Facebook page to see when educational classes or other events are held.
+If you live in this area, you can check out the Park’s Facebook page to see when educational classes or other events occur.
 It would have been fun to attend the date in May when 3,000 ladybugs 8:30 AM into the gardens.

 Group Gardening Days

-Group gardening days are every Wednesday and Saturday from 8:30 AM to Noon.
-Refreshments are served, and people are free to come and go as they please.
-Volunteers are always welcomed!
+Every Wednesday and Saturday from 8:30 AM to Noon are group gardening days.
+Refreshments are on site, and people are free to come and go as they please.
+Volunteers are always welcome!